-Native Americans Make Up the Earliest History of Cass County
+Native Americans Make Up Our Earliest History

 People from the Hopewellian Civilization occupied many sites in the county between 100-400 B.C.
 Artifacts from these early inhabitants plus those of the Woodland Indians have been found throughout the county.
 One of the most visible reminders of their time in Cass County is at the Sumnerville Mounds.
 After the Miami Indians moved to Wisconsin, the Potawatomi moved into southwestern Michigan.
 The Potawatomis were part of the Algonquin Confederacy along with the Ottawas and Chippewas.
 (If interested, Michigan State University maintains an extensive historical library of Southwestern Michigan’s earliest inhabitants at https://project.geo.msu.edu/geogmich/paleo-indian.html which is a good place to start.)

 The early French priests that founded Notre Dame University in 1842 introduced Chief Leopold Pokagon and his band of Potawatomis to the Catholic religion.
 The Indians built the Sacred Heart of Mary Catholic Church in Silver Creek Township.
-The original log church was replaced by a frame building that burned; the last structure is a lovely brick building completed in 1858 and still in use today.
+The original log church was replaced by a frame building that burned; the last structure is a lovely brick building completed in 1858 and is still in use today.

 The Indians lived peacefully with the whites.
 Shavehead and his band were the exceptions.
 Treaties beginning with the Treaty of Greenville and treaties signed in 1821, 1828, and 1833 stripped the Indians of the lands where they had lived, hunted and fished for so many generations.
 The United States government wanted the land for resale to settlers relentlessly pushing westward and to compensate soldiers for military service.
 The Indians were woefully compensated when the federal government did not live up to the conditions of the treaties.